Train Injury Claims

 - The criminal behaviour of individuals throwing objects at trains or vandalising tracks

-What you can claim for in a train injury compensation case
+What you can claim for in a train accident claim compensation case

 The amount of compensation you receive depends on what type of injury has been sustained and the consequent impact it has had on your life.

-- If there has been a loss of life then bereavement damages can be pursued
+- If there has been a loss of life then dependency and bereavement damages can be pursued

 - You can seek loss of earnings compensation if you have had to take time off work